activist-org/activist/STYLEGUIDE.md

     - ✅ `"components.sidebar-left-footer.CONTENT_REFERENCE"`
     - ❌ `"components.sidebar.left.sidebar-left-footer.CONTENT_REFERENCE"`
 - Define keys based on the lowest level component or other entity in which they're used
-  - Ex: you're working on the about page of organizations and there's a `BtnLabeled` that's getting a localization key:
+  - Ex: you're working on the about page for organizations and there's a `BtnLabeled` that's getting a localization key:
     - ✅ `"components.btn-labeled.CONTENT_REFERENCE"`
     - ❌ `"pages.organizations.id.about.CONTENT_REFERENCE"`
   - The reason for this is we want to make sure that we can reuse keys wherever we can